 Life in this country is slow.
-Locals are very friendly, the healthcare is good.
+Locals are very friendly, healthcare is good.
 And the country is incredibly beautiful – there are historical sites and beaches, wineries, scenic drives, and just the entire country is one gorgeous place.

-Lisbon and Porto are very touristy cities that are quite expensive in terms of real estate and some activities.
+Lisbon and Porto are very touristy cities that are quite expensive in terms of real estate, some activities, and food.
 This is why when thinking about the cheapest cities to live in Europe, remember that Portugal’s Lisbon and Porto are not that cheap anymore.

 In recent years, Portugal has been gaining popularity quickly as a safe and amazing place.
 You’ll find many posts on google where it is among the top ten European countries to live or retire.
 Therefore, prices are rising quickly, especially in the more famous cities and towns.

-Portugal is definitely not the cheapest country on this list.
+Portugal is definitely not the cheapest country in the EU to live in.
 In recent years, it has been gaining popularity quickly as a safe and amazing place to visit or retire.
 Therefore, prices are rising especially in the more famous cities and towns.

-In terms of costs, the Czech Republic is not as budgetary as other cheap countries in Europe.
+In terms of costs, the Czech Republic is not as budgetary as other cheap countries in Europe on this list.
 But with successful employment, it provides stability, a high level of comfort, safety, and decent health care.
-There are in-demand professions for foreigners in the banking sector, IT, services, and tourism (it’s coming back guys, coming back soon).
+There are in-demand professions for foreigners in the banking sector, IT, services, and tourism.

 In smaller cities (Plzen, Ostrava, Liberec, Olomouc, Hradec Kralove, České Budějovice) prices are lower.
 They are no less charming in appearance, just smaller, with fewer activities and expats.

 Want to Read More About the Czech Republic?
-See also:
+See my posts about:

 - 2 Days in Prague Itinerary – Where to Go & What to Do